-Research Services will notify all UofT applicants by email of their outcome when SSHRC make results available to RSO, probably in June 2021.
+Research Services will notify all UofT applicants by email of their outcome when SSHRC make results available to RSO, probably in June of the application year.
 Shortly afterwards, SSHRC will use the Portal to make available to each applicant a results letter, committee statistics and, if successful, a Notice of Decision.
 Where applicable, applicants will also receive a Committee Evaluation form.